coop152/obsidian-vaults/Year 3/Second Semester/Math Systems & Computation/Floating Point Arithmetic.md

 - RU cannot round to $-\infty$, and RD cannot round to $+\infty$.
 - RN and RZ are *symmetric* with regards to zero.
 - $RU(x) = -RD(-x)$ and $RD(x) = -RU(-x)$.
-- If RN is breaking a tie
+- If RN is breaking a tie where, for example, $x$ is halfway between the largest FP value and infinity, RN rounds to infinity.